 How You Can Do This for Your Family!

-If you want to fly Delta, do exactly what we did!
+If you want to fly Delta or Southwest, do exactly what we did!
 If you are wanting to fly another airline, make sure you have the right card that can transfer to your preferred airline!
-For example, if you want to fly Southwest use a Chase card instead of an Amex and do a 1:1 transfer from your Chase Points to Southwest Miles!
+For example, if you want to fly United you can earn United points through a United branded card and/or transfer Chase points to United!

 How to Fly to Hawaii on Points Recap

 - Have the right card for the airline you are wanting to fly.
-Make sure your cards can transfer to your airline.
+Make sure your cards either earn points for that airline or can transfer to your airline.

 - Find the best ways to earn points on that card.
 For example – welcome bonuses, category spending, referrals, using it on big purchases, etc…